jourquin/Nodus/doc/services/services-workflow.md

 The Escape key has the same effect as Cancel.
 If an invalid service is loaded from the database, Nodus warns about it and can delete invalid services from the service tables.

-## Creating Or Editing A Service Line
+## Creating or Editing a Service Line

 When a service is added or edited, Nodus switches to the service details view.